Police identify suspect who surrendered after claiming to have a bomb near US Capitol - KTVZ

 CNN

-A suspect who claimed to have an explosive device in a truck near the US Capitol has surrendered to authorities and is in custody, US Capitol Police said Thursday.
+A man with a history of supporting former President Donald Trump and who has said “all Democrats need to step down” was arrested Thursday after an hours-long standoff near the US Capitol during which he claimed to have an explosive device.

-Police have identified the suspect as 49-year-old Floyd Ray Roseberry.
+Police have identified the suspect as 49-year-old Floyd Ray Roseberry of Grover, North Carolina.
 The incident prompted multiple buildings in the area to be evacuated Thursday as authorities responded to an “active bomb threat investigation,” the US Capitol Police wrote on Twitter.

+USCP said in a news release later Thursday that no bomb was found in Roseberry’s truck but that he did possess suspected bomb-making material.
+DC Police said in a tweet that the vehicle he was driving had been “cleared,” and that road closures near the scene have now been lifted.
+USCP Chief Tom Manger, who told reporters on Thursday that authorities couldn’t yet identify a motive, said that so far there is “no indication” Roseberry was acting with others.

+Roseberry had been live-streaming from the scene, Manger said.
+A roughly half-hour Facebook video showed him inside a truck, holding a cannister that he said was a bomb and speaking about a “revolution.”
+The video and Roseberry’s Facebook profile have since been removed.

 Roseberry drove a black pickup truck onto the sidewalk in front of the Library of Congress at 9:15 a.m.
-ET, claiming he had a bomb and displayed what looked like a detonator to the officer on the scene, according to US Capitol Police Chief Tom Manger.
+ET, claiming he had a bomb and displayed what looked like a detonator to the officer on the scene, according to the chief.

-Negotiators were in communication with the suspect and were trying to come to a “resolution,” Manger told reporters at a press conference near the Capitol.
+Negotiators were in communication with Roseberry and were trying to come to a “resolution,” Manger told reporters at a press conference earlier Thursday near the Capitol.

-Manger said the suspect had been live-streaming, but added “we don’t have much information about him at this time.”

-“We don’t know what his motives are at this time,” he said.

-Video has been posted on Facebook by the suspect, a law enforcement official told CNN.
-A video that lasts about a half hour shows an individual from inside a truck, holding a cannister that he says is a bomb and speaking about a “revolution.”

-The pickup truck the man drove to the scene does not have license plates, sources told CNN.
+The pickup truck Roseberry drove to the scene does not have license plates, sources told CNN.

 Staffers in the Madison and Jefferson buildings on Thursday were alerted by email to remain calm and relocate — and not to exit toward First Street.
 Those in Cannon were advised to relocate to the Longworth House Office Building using the Capitol’s underground tunnels.